pmonks/spinner/README.md

 ### Why are there so many different groupIds on Clojars for this project?

 The project was originally developed under my personal GitHub account.
 In early 2018 it was transferred to the `clj-commons` GitHub organisation, but then, as that group refined their scope and mission, it was determined that it no longer belonged there, and the project were transferred back in late 2021.
 During this time the build tooling for the project also changed from Leiningen to tools.build, which created further groupId churn (tools.build introduced special, useful semantics for `com.github.username` groupIds that don't exist with Leiningen or Clojars).

+### Why is it called "spinner", when it offers more than just spinners?

+tl;dr - historical reasons and naming is hard.

+The library started life providing a single hardcoded animation sequence (the classic "/-\\|" sequence), and then organically grew from there.
+Because the name "spinner" appears in various places where changing it would break things (the GitHub repo, Maven artifact ids, etc.), I decided to stick with the name even though it's no longer very accurate.

 ## License